 Failure to acknowledge cyber risk puts your current financial situation and your organization’s sustainability in danger.
 It is imperative to assess and understand all the ways you are vulnerable to cyber incidents and cyber attacks and then make a deliberate effort to mitigate these risks.
 The scope and severity of cyber risks vary.
 Security challenges can range from simple human error, to rogue employees, software errors, hacks, lost or stolen hardware, to unauthorized network intrusions and targeted attacks.
 Findings of the 2016 Ponemon indicates malicious attacks remain the most common cause of data breaches at roughly 50 percent and as such are costlier than cyber risks like a human error or system glitches.

 As cyber threats continue to expand, cyber liability coverage must be considered as part of your risk management strategy and program.
 It is vital to manage and maintain your organization’s privacy and network security to mitigate cyber risk and avoid the potentially astronomical and devastating costs of a security incident or data breach.

 WHAT DOES CYBER LIABILITY INSURANCE COVER?

 A cyber liability policy can be tailored to your individual needs.
-The risk advisory professionals at Chernoff Diamond believe that organizations must know their risks to effectively manage them.
-Our risk management consultants provide assistance to identify your cyber vulnerabilities and develop a comprehensive cyber security risk management strategy.
-Let us help you acquire the coverage you need to protect you from the very real threat of cyber liability.
+The risk advisory professionals at Chernoff Diamond believe that organizations must know their risks to effectually manage them.
+Our risk management consultants provide assistance to identify your cyber vulnerabilities and develop a comprehensive cybersecurity risk management strategy.
+Let us help you acquire the coverage you need to protect you from the genuine threat of cyber liability.

 Return to the Cyber Liability Insurance page.